thachp/eventdbx/README.md

      dbx watch status remote1
      ```

      `watch` loops forever (or until `--run-once`), triggering a push, pull, or bidirectional cycle every `--interval` seconds.
-It runs in the background and skips when another watcher is already active by default; add `--background=false` to keep it in the foreground, and inspect persisted state at any time with `dbx watch status <domain>` (use `--all` for a summary of every watcher).
+Pass `--background` to daemonize, `--skip-if-active` to avoid overlapping runs when another watcher is working on the same domain, and inspect persisted state at any time with `dbx watch status <domain>` (use `--all` for a summary of every watcher).

 You now have a working EventDBX instance with an initial aggregate.
 Explore the [Command-Line Reference](#command-line-reference) for the full set of supported operations.